-IDP0020 JOURNALISM I

-The first year of Journalism introduces students to the essentials of newspaper writing, page designing, and advertising.
+IDP0020 DIGITAL COMMUNICATION AND MEDIA I The first year of Journalism introduces students to the essentials of newspaper writing, page designing, and advertising.
 It covers the history and ethics of journalism in the United States and basic newspaper vocabulary.
 Experience in writing and editing news stories, feature stories, sports stories, editorials, and advertising copy is provided.
 Students should have an aptitude for writing.

-IDP0030 JOURNALISM II

-Each course advances the study of material covered in previous Journalism classes.
+IDP0030 DIGITAL COMMUNICATION AND MEDIA II Each course advances the study of material covered in previous Journalism classes.
 Emphasis is placed on interpretive reporting, column writing, and editing skills.
 Students may serve as editors of the school newspaper.
 Prerequisite: Journalism I

-IDP0040 JOURNALISM III

-Each course advances the study of material covered in previous journalism classes.
+IDP0040 DIGITAL COMMUNICATION AND MEDIA III Each course advances the study of material covered in previous journalism classes.
 Emphasis is placed on interpretive reporting, column writing, and editing skills.
 Students may serve as editors of the school newspaper.
-Prerequisite: Journalism II
+Course may be repeated for credit.Prerequisite: Journalism II